 A survey of modern and contemporary Spanish-American literature from 1900 to the present.

-Prerequisite(s): SPAN 401 or permission of the instructor; SPAN 301 strongly recommended.
+Prerequisite(s): SPAN 401 or 402 or permission of the instructor.
 Note: Offered at variable times.

 510. Topics in Language and Literature (3).

-The thrust of the course will vary, depending on student interest and faculty expertise.
+The focus of this course will vary, depending on student interest and faculty expertise.
+Prerequisite(s): Permission of the instructor.
 Notes: May be retaken for additional credit with permission of chair, Department of Modern Languages.

-Note: Offered at variable times.

 521. Modern Drama (3).

-A panoramic survey of the drama since Romanticism to the Contemporary scene.
-Prerequisite(s):18 hours of SPAN or equivalent or permission of instructor.
+A survey of Spanishlanguage drama from Romanticism to the present.
+Prerequisite(s): Spanish 401 or 402 or permission of the instructor.
+Note: Offered variable times.

-560. Advanced Conversation (3).

-This course is designed to increase student competencies in two language skills: comprehension and speaking.
+560. Advanced Conversation in Spanish (3).
+This course is designed to increase proficiency in comprehension and speaking.
 Prerequisite(s): SPAN 313 or permission of instructor.
+Notes: Offered at variable times.